For any products purchased through the links on this site we may earn a small commission

 Sheep Inc is creating products for a new fashion future.
 Designed for life, their pieces are traceable, with uncompromised origins.
 They see the traditional model of fashion flawed with their clothing becoming part of the solution, not part of the problem.

 Considering the impact fashion has on the planet, it is refreshing to come across Sheep Inc, a brand that is carbon negative.
-They became this through their supply partners naturally offsetting more than they produce coupled with the use of renewable energy throughout manufacturing.
+This a result of their supply partners naturally offsetting more than they produce, coupled with the use of renewable energy throughout all manufacturing.

 Every super-soft jumper bought from Sheep Inc comes with its own sheep.
-No, not a physical one sent in the post but adoption of one from the same New Zealand farm your sweater’s wool came from
+No, not a physical one sent in the post.
+But, the adoption of one from the same New Zealand farm your sweater’s wool came from

 Riley Studio creates a wardrobe of gender-neutral pieces through carefully considered design.
 Waste materials and natural fabrics are used to make items with a sustainable approach.

 By utilising the extensive research and development they source the most innovative and sustainable materials available.
 The design process then incorporates these materials through simplicity and versatility.
 The outcome is sustainable, timeless garments.

-Everything is only produced in limited runs allowing them to keep control of inventory and not overproduce.
+Limited runs are used to keep control of inventory and reduce overproduction.
 The brand will also offer a lifetime guarantee, should your product need repair.

 The White T-Shirt Company

-From its inception in 2004, the brand has been passionate about using only the finest, ethically sourced cotton available to make its t-shirts.
+White Tshirt Company, since its inception in 2004 has been passionate about using only the finest, ethically sourced cotton available to make its men’s t-shirts.
 So much so, that the entire brand took a hiatus when their supplier stopped producing.
 Only restarting operations once a suitable replacement could be found.

 Knowledge Cotton Apparel

 Built on three founding principles – knowledge, action and respect.
-Knowledge Cotton Apparel was founded in 2008 to offer a sustainable alternative for men.
+Knowledge Cotton Apparel was launched in 2008 to offer a sustainable menswear alternative.
 Back then, sustainable was not a word on everybody’s lips and the brand suffered acceptance in the market and their own self-confidence.

 Fast forward to present day and the brand is constantly on the lookout for innovations to minimise their impact on the environment.
 Sustainability is part of their DNA and they continue to try and change conventions of the textile industry.